composer/composer/doc/00-intro.md

 Composer is multi-platform and we strive to make it run equally well on Windows, Linux and OSX.

-## Installation - *nix
+## Installation - Linux / Unix / OSX

-These instructions should cover most Linux and Unix variants (including OSX).

 ### Downloading the Composer Executable

-There are in short, two ways to install Composer on *nix.
+There are in short, two ways to install Composer.
 Locally as part of your project, or globally as a system wide executable.

 #### Locally